How to Create the Perfect Eyebrow Shape for Your Face

 - A pencil (you can use the white eyeliner if you'd like)

-Start back at A, but instead of plucking up, pluck from the inner edge of the brow out.
+- Start back at A, but instead of plucking up, pluck from the inner edge of the brow and then out.

 Remember to do this in a mirror where you can see both eyes.
 When I pluck my eyebrows, I'm constantly looking from one to the other to make sure that I am in line with my natural eye shape and the shape that I'm grooming them into.